 What does David appreciate most about the family business?
 He says, “I value that our company takes time to invest in people.
 We understand that, ultimately, we are in the relationship business.
 Our focus is to manage and exceed expectations with all employees and customers.”
 David is also appreciative of his team, saying “My team is very good at what they do, and they have responded well to some significant organizational changes throughout the past year.
 They have been positive, upbeat, and able to surpass our most recent annual goals amid noteworthy changes and departmental transformation.”
 David believes that the culture of the Maxwell team revolves around mutual trust and respect.
 With a relatively young department that has a diverse range of strengths, David knows he can count on team members to fulfill their roles and responsibilities.
 “We are experiencing some ambitious growth initiatives and adapting to the accompanying changes with professionalism and enthusiasm.
 I’m very proud of the fact that our team daily raises the bar and refuses to settle for mediocrity,” affirms David.

 Outside of work, you can find David doing just about anything outdoors, especially swimming, hiking, and running.
-A huge fan of the Nashville Predators since the team’s inception, David always looks forward to attending hockey games at Bridgestone Arena.
-He’s the proud father of two very active young boys, Henry (age 3) and Gilbert (age 2) and enjoys every moment of quality time he gets to spend with them.
+A huge fan of the Nashville Predators and the Nashville Soccer Club, David always looks forward to attending their games and cheering on both teams.
+He’s the proud father of two very active young boys, Henry (age 8) and Gilbert (age 7) and enjoys every moment of quality time he gets to spend with them.
 A lover of the Appalachian Mountains, one of David’s bucket list items is to hike the Appalachian Trail from start to finish at some point.
 David also enjoys day trips to various local and state parks with his sons.
 They particularly love the Fall Creek Falls area, as well as the Smoky Mountains.
-As a former chef, David surprisingly doesn’t hit up Nashville’s growing culinary scene much anymore, however, he and his sons enjoy visiting some of Music City’s best lunch spots, and they’ve become quite fond of both Hugh Baby’s and Hattie B.’s these days.
+As a former chef, David surprisingly doesn’t hit up Nashville’s growing culinary scene much anymore, however, he and his sons enjoy visiting some of Music City’s best lunch spots, such as Hattie B.’s.